 Daisy is a bilingual, double board-certified psychiatric mental health nurse practitioner and a family nurse practitioner certified with the American Nurses Credentialing Center.
 She earned a Bachelor of Science in Nursing and a Bachelor of Arts in Psychology from West Chester University.
 Daisy completed the registered nursing program at Brandywine School of Nursing and received a master’s degree in nursing from Wilmington University where she is currently pursuing her Doctor of Nursing Practice.
 Daisy is a member of Chester County Suicide Prevention Task Force and is a Mental Health First Aid and QPR instructor in the community.
 She is an active member of several nursing organizations including the American Academy of Nurse Practitioners, the American Nurses Association and Sigma Theta Tau, the International Honor Society of Nursing.
 Daisy says she always strives to provide outstanding, high-quality, compassionate treatment and pursued this work because she is passionate about helping people.

-Jamie graduated from Middle Tennessee State University with a bachelor’s degree in nursing.
-She began her medical career working at Vanderbilt University Medical Center in the Level I Trauma unit.
-Jamie then became a nursing supervisor at Skyline Madison Campus for almost nine years before joining The Ranch team.
-Jaime feels her calling is in the behavioral health field and loves the opportunity to witness patients improve from the care provided.
-Her favorite quote by Leo Buscaglia sums up her perspective: “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”
+A graduate of Middle Tennessee State University, Jamie began her nursing career at Vanderbilt University Medical Center in the level I trauma unit.
+Jamie then became a nursing supervisor at Skyline Madison Campus for nine years before joining The Ranch in 2017.
+She feels her calling is in the behavioral health field and loves the opportunity to witness patients improve from the care provided.
+Jamie feels her favorite quote by Leo Buscaglia sums up her perspective: “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”

 Rhonda is a board certified Psychiatric Mental Health Nurse Practitioner.
 She attended Middle Tennessee State University for her Bachelor’s degree.
 After working in the intensive care arena for 18 years, she found that her interest changing from caring for the physically wounded person to caring for the emotional wounds of her patients and their family.
 She obtained her Masters of Science in Nursing from Vanderbilt University.
 She holds certifications in Advanced Cardiac Life Support.
 She has been an instructor of Advanced Cardiac Life Support and Fundamentals of Critical Care Medicine.
 She is passionately interested in the study of addiction in all forms, both substance and process addictions and the underlying processes that drive these addictions.
 She has a beautiful three and a half year old daughter.